It makes bankers and fund managers around the world blood boil – and has forced many of them to stop accepting US clients altogether.

 Which means if you are a resident or citizen of any of the aforementioned governments, you can count on your account being disclosed to other governments.

-FATCA achieved its principle goal in the end: eliminate bank privacy.
+FATCA achieved its principal goal in the end: eliminate bank privacy.
 Congress estimates it will generate additional funds, but more likely the looming threat of 30% withholding will devastate direct foreign investment in the United States.

 As it stands, foreigners perceive the US as a stable place to park money, buy stocks, land or real estate etc. US laws are abundant, and for better or worse, you can easily sue just about anyone, so its seen as a safer place to do business than an emerging market.

-Just as Americans should be looking for internationalization of your assets, wealthy investors from China, Australia, and other places around the world see the US as a safe have for increased diversification, to lower their sovereign risk.
+Just as Americans should be looking for internationalization of your assets, wealthy investors from China, Australia, and other places around the world see the US as a safe haven for increased diversification, to lower their sovereign risk.

 Already, foreign direct investment has declined one-third since the 2008 financial crisis.
 Investors no longer see the US as a safe place to park money, because gains on their investment could be confiscated upon repatriation.